b2coutts/fixlang/README.md

     foldr +.
 0 ,1,2,3,4;                    -> 10

-Similarly, `?` is an alias for `if`; you can say `?1 2 3`, instead of `if 1 2 3`.
-With
+Similarly, `?` is an alias for `if`; you can say `?1 2 3`, instead of `if 1 2
-all of these tricks, you can define foldr in 18 characters!
+3`.
+With all of these tricks, you can define foldr in 18 characters!

     # 18-character foldr
     [?3 1<3 0 1.2>3 2]

-This should simultaneously show how powerful FL can be, and also how horrifyingly ugly it can be.
+This should simultaneously show how powerful FL can be, and how horrifyingly ugly it can be.